lop-Louis/northbook/docs/runbooks/accessibility-audit.md

 ---
-title: Accessibility Audit Runbook
+title: Accessibility audit runbook
+change_type: minor
 band: A
 owner: '@louis'
+refresh_after_days: 90
 status: live
-refresh_after_days: 90
-change_type: minor
-last_reviewed: '2025-01-15'
 audience: Product ops and accessibility leads running the quarterly sweep
 tone: Plainspoken, candid, energetic
 narrative_goal: Outline the repeatable tasks for verifying accessibility health
 ---

+# Accessibility audit runbook

-<p data-primary-action>Use this runbook to execute the quarterly accessibility audit and log findings.</p>
+<a href="#purpose" data-primary-action>Use this runbook to execute the quarterly accessibility audit and log findings.</a>

-<a href="../../docs/runbooks/index" data-secondary-action>Browse the Runbooks index for hands-on checklists.</a>
+<a href="./index" data-secondary-action>Browse the Runbooks index for hands-on checklists.</a>

 ## Purpose